replicatedhq/replicated-docs/docs/enterprise/installing-general-requirements.md

    * cluster-admin permissions to create namespaces and assign RBAC roles across the cluster.

    If the `requireMinimalRBACPrivileges` property is set to `true` in the Application custom resource manifest, or if the `supportMinimalRBACPrivileges` property is set to `true` in the Application custom resource manifest and the `--use-minimal-rbac` flag is passed to the `kots install` command, the app manager does not require the ability to create ClusterRoles and ClusterRoleBindings and uses a namespace-scoped Role and RoleBinding instead.
 For more information about the Application custom resource, see [Application](../reference/custom-resource-application) in _Custom Resources_.
-* **Port forwarding**: You must install the SOcket CAT (socat) multipurpose relay utility on each node in your cluster to support port forwarding.
-If socat is not installed on each node in the cluster, you see the following error message when attempting to connect to the admin console: `unable to do port forwarding: socat not found`.
+* **Port forwarding**: You must install the SOcket CAT (socat) multipurpose relay utility on each node in your cluster.
+Socat is required in Kubernetes clusters for port forwarding.
+For more information, see [socat - Multipurpose relay](http://www.dest-unreach.org/socat/).

+   If socat is not installed on each node in the cluster, you see the following error message when the installation script attempts to connect to the admin console: `unable to do port forwarding: socat not found`.

 :::note
 Root access on nodes or workstations is *not* required to install an application on an existing cluster.